Technical Themes

 UK-HyRES brings together leading researchers to tackle the key technological challenges of a hydrogen-based energy system.
 Our technical themes span hydrogen and alternative fuel production, storage, integration, and end use, supporting innovation across the entire value chain.
 These focus areas are critical to accelerating the development and deployment of low-carbon fuels at scale.

-PT1.1 – Functional electrolysis electrodes Following important advances in applying exsolution catalysts to high temperature solid oxide electrolysis, here we seek to apply this to low temperature electrolysis.
+Following important advances in applying exsolution catalysts to high-temperature solid oxide electrolysis, here we seek to apply this to low-temperature electrolysis.

-PT4.1 Alternative Liquid Fuels This five-year core research project which started on 1 June 2023 at the University of Warwick involves the discovery, identification / selection
+This five-year core research project, which started on 1 June 2023 at the University of Bath, involves the discovery, identification/selection, design, modelling and characterisation of novel nanoporous materials and composites as hydrogen storage media in future aircraft.

 NEWS & EVENTS